 - Multi-Year Infrastructure Projects

-For the borrower, due to the reduced risk of capital loss (and the maximum potential loss) for all participants, the lending terms contain more favorable terms – i.e. lower interest rates.
+For the borrower, due to the reduced risk of capital loss (and maximum potential loss) for all participants, the lending terms contain more favorable terms – i.e. lower interest rates.

 Considering the complexity and magnitude of the financing, syndicated loans are far more efficient than traditional loans with one borrower and one lender.

-Flex Language in Syndicated Loan Contracts
+What is Flex Language in Syndicated Loan Contracts?

 Syndicated loan contracts often include provisions that enable the lead arranger to alter the terms of the borrowing if certain contingencies are met.

-For instance, if the demand in the market for participation is substantially lower than originally anticipated, there could be adjustments to the:
+For instance, if the demand for participation in the market is substantially lower than originally anticipated, there could be adjustments to the:

 - Debt Pricing (i.e. Interest Rate)